 We envision a city with a culture of sustainability where people work together at both neighborhood and city-wide levels to protect and enjoy our natural environment.

-Sustainable Long Beach’s mission is to provide policies and programs that
+Long Beach Sustainability’s mission is to provide policies and programs that

 Advance environmental stewardship,